arielherself/espresso/README.raw.md

 <em>2 across </em>A medicine with a mysterious mechanism of action (4)

 <em>3 across </em>A victim of Congress’s climate inaction (5)

+## China’s quest for the heavens

+<em>Tiangong</em>, China’s space station (the name means ​​“heavenly palace”), has been under construction since 2021, when its first module was launched.
+On Sunday, if all goes to plan, a second module named <em>Wentian</em> (“quest for the heavens”) will be blasted into orbit from a spaceport at Wenchang, off China’s southern coast.
+A third module is due to launch later this year.

+Even when finished (probably next year) the 100-tonne <em>Tiangong</em> station will be a tiddler compared to the 440-tonne International Space Station.
+But China is not welcome aboard the ISS: a law in America, one of the ISS’s main funders, prohibits official contact with China’s space programme over national-security concerns.

+China’s space programme is nevertheless marching forward.
+It is only the third country, after America and the Soviet Union, to have mastered crewed spaceflight.
+Whether <em>Tiangong</em> will have any value beyond national pride is another question.
+Many scientists consider the ISS, with an estimated price tag of over $100bn, the most expensive white elephant ever built.

 ## The winner’s of this week’s quiz